ytakefuji/air_calculator/README.md

 Drawing an expression by fingers with a pen of index finger tip.
 1-finger can draw lines in the air.
 2-finger can move the pen without drawing.
-3-finger can reset the drawn picture or exit the program.
+3-finger can delete elements of the drawn picture for correction.
-4-finger can save the drawn expression for possible calculation.
+4-finger can transform hand-written characters to the digital text for calculating the expression.
+Continuous 4-finger state can terminate and exit this program.
 0-finger or 5-finger is equivalent to 2-finger.
 The saved picture is tranformed into digital text using the state-of-the-art optical character recognition.